leMaik/SimplePromote/README.md

     cost: 1000
     group: promotion.rich
     requires: promotion.donator
+broadcastPromotedPlayers: true # whether to broadcast when a player was promoted
 ```
 Note that every group specified with `requires` may only have one next rank to promote to.
 If multiple possibilities
 are configured, the last entry is used.